D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: More Visualizations

 \section{More Visualizations}

-To provide more insight into the anisotropic Deformable Spatio-Temporal Attention (aDSTA), we provide more visualization results in~\Cref{fig:visualization2}.
-To be specific, we manually select a point within the salient object as the query token and visualize top-50 relevant shifted reference points to the query in terms of attention weights.
-The results show that our model is able to capture the salient object through the shifted reference points in both spatial and temporal domains.
+Consistent with Figure~\ref{fig:visualization} in the paper, we provide more visualization of the shifted reference points in~\Cref{fig:visualization_supp1,fig:visualization_supp2} to evaluate the anisotropic Deformable Spatio-Temporal Attention (aDSTA).
+Note that only the top-100/50 most important points from the aDSTA modules across all inserted D$^2$ST-Adapters are visualized.
+The results show that our model is able to capture the salient objects through the shifted reference points in both spatial and temporal domains.